 When events are not typical of benign partial arousals and where other diagnoses, prognoses, and interventions should be considered, PSG was recommended by Chesson et al (1997) and supported by AASM.
-This evidence review included only three articles on disorders of arousal and two articles for RBD that included comparison data for normal controls.^{5,} Most articles supporting the utility of PSG were limited by biases inherent in uncontrolled clinical reports.
+This evidence review included only 3 articles on disorders of arousal and 2 articles for RBD that included comparison data for normal controls.^{4,} Most articles supporting the utility of PSG were limited by biases inherent in uncontrolled clinical reports.
 Evidence reviewed by Aurora et al (2010) for an AASM best practice guideline indicated that sleep-related injuries are a significant portion of the morbidity in RBD, with a prevalence in diagnosed RBD patients ranging from 30% to 81%.^{2,} Types of injuries ranged from ecchymoses and lacerations to fractures and subdural hematomas, with ecchymoses and lacerations being significantly more common than fractures.
 In a series of 92 patients, 64% of the bed partners sustained punches, kicks, attempted strangulation, and assault with objects.
 Minimal diagnostic criteria for RBD requires the presence of REM sleep without atonia, defined as a sustained or intermittent elevation of submental electromyogram tone or excessive phasic muscle activity in the limb electromyogram.^{2,} Two clinical series with over 100 patients each with various parasomnias found that PSG had an overall diagnostic yield in 65% and 91% of cases.
-In a systematic review assessing the diagnosis of RBD, Neikrug and Ancoli-Israel (2012) reported that diagnostic accuracy increases when combining the use of clinical history and video PSG to document the intermittent or sustained loss of muscle atonia or the actual observation of RBD occurrences.^{6,}
+Results from a more recent retrospective observational study of video PSG were similar, finding that among a cohort of 516 patients with suspected non-REM parasomnias, 65% had video PSG findings consistent with a clinical diagnosis of parasomnia.^{5,} In a systematic review assessing the diagnosis of RBD, Neikrug and Ancoli-Israel (2012) reported that diagnostic accuracy increases when combining the use of clinical history and video PSG to document the intermittent or sustained loss of muscle tone or the actual observation of RBD occurrences.^{6,}